 Captain Vladimir is also easy to beat.
 Up until he's low on health and begins to use his Kill Satattack.

 Mimmy.
 You can keep your distance and abuse a long distance attack that makes you invincible during most of the animation until all her health is gone, which is when you can run up to her and finish her off with a Death Blow.

 Dr. Letz Shake.
 He only has two attacks.
 One is a laser attack that by this point, you have dodged less telegraphed attacks.
 And the other is his "earthquake" attack where the safe zones are easily shown and you can usually get up to him and score in some free hits.
 Because of this it's not uncommon for players to beat him without taking a hit.

 Breather Level: The path to Vladimir is one long, drawn-out motorcycle ride.
 No enemies, no way to fall off the road, and hitting obstacles refills your Nitro.

-Disappointing Last Level: Done on purpose, the level to reach Jasper Batt Jr. isn't especially interesting, and Jasper as a boss is ended as The Scrappy because of the fans didn't find the fight with him to be fun in the slightest.
+Disappointing Last Level: Done on purpose - the level to reach Jasper Batt Jr. isn't especially interesting, and Jasper as a boss is intended as The Scrappy, leading to a generally unfun experience for most players.

 Travis' rank up screen for the match lists Alice's name as Alice Moonlight, but credits list her as Alice Twilight.
 The Japanese special edition and the European version have her listed as Alice Twilight, however.